+An enormous dinosaur egg.
 Such a simple fantasy – you’d almost call it timeless.
 But Oliver Butterworth doesn’t play it for fantasy.
-He has something else in mind – and its effective enough that this little chestnut just celebrated its 50th birthday – and is now charming and invigorating families and schools districts in the 21st century.
+He has something else in mind, and his story’s charm has resonated with young readers and families for over 50 years.

-Butterworth doesn’t play it for laughs.
-He brings in some science on dinosaurs and diets and pre-historic times – but it’s never heavy or tendentious.
-There’s even a professor or two, but what they have to say is always filtered through Nate’s perspective and understanding – so it’s simple enough that even 1st graders can understand it.
+Butterworth doesn’t cheapen this adventure with easy laughs.
+He brings in some science on dinosaurs and diets and pre-historic times, but it’s never heavy-handed.
+There’s even a professor or two, but what they have to say is always filtered through Nate’s perspective and understanding, so it’s straight-forward enough for even the youngest listeners.

-Which means that readers of all ages will identify with Nate as he ventures to Washington D.C. – and be equally charmed and amused and thrilled by the prospect of walking your dinosaur on the National Mall!
+Readers of all ages will identify with Nate as he ventures to Washington D.C., equally charmed and amused and thrilled by the prospect of walking a dinosaur on the National Mall.

-When things turn serious – Butterworth puts the ethical burden – the decision on what to do that’s right and wrong – and how to push for it – on Nate’s shoulders.
-The simplicity and bluntness – the accessibility – of Nate’s speech – may turn out to be a template for student election speeches for a quick generation of elementary school students in your district.
+When things turn serious, Butterworth puts the ethical burden of deciding what is right and wrong and how to push for it on Nate’s shoulders.
+The simplicity, bluntness, and accessibility of Nate’s speech may turn out to be a template for student election speeches for a generation of elementary school students in your district.

-Which makes The Enormous Egg an easy book for One School, One Book – students and parents alike – to investigate.
+What makes The Enormous Egg a perfect book for One School, One Book is that students and parents alike will dive into the details, eager to investigate.
 It will lead all to a sure and simple understanding of students’ priorities.